msmukesh4/Assignment/README.md

-# This a RTC Text Editor and Video call App
+# RTC Text Editor and Video call App

 # Steps to run the App
   - clone the project